noidea5/Hex-Memory/README.md

 * 11111111
 * 00001111

+##The HEXADECIMAL system is a base 16 counting system.
+Wait-- how is that possible?

+Hex numbers actually use letters as part of their counting system.
+Here’s a [brief video from the Khan Academy](https://www.khanacademy.org/math/algebra-home/alg-intro-to-algebra/algebra-alternate-number-bases/v/hexadecimal-number-system) that explains the hexadecimal system.

-Use this base conversion Snap block to convert the following numbers from decimal to hexadecimal (jot the answers down on a piece of scratch paper):
+7. Use [this base conversion Snap block](http://snap.berkeley.edu/snapsource/snap.html#present:Username=nataliefreed&ProjectName=hex%20and%20base%20block) to convert the following numbers from decimal to hexadecimal (jot the answers down on a piece of scratch paper):
 10
 82
 200
 255

-Switch to “hex mode” in the color editor.
+8. Switch to “hex mode” in the color editor.
 In this mode, each byte is represented by two hexadecimal digits (1 nibble, or half byte, maps to 1 hex digit).
 This mode matches the way colors for the web are specified!
-So you can use a web color picker to choose colors.
+So you can use a [web color picker](http://www.colorpicker.com/) to choose colors.
 Use hex mode to design a small icon for yourself.
 Save the bit stream under your name here.

 Mapping between binary, hex, and decimal below: binary